-Below is a rough translation and some initial notes regarding John 2:1-11, the gospel reading for Sunday, January 17, 2016.
-John’s gospel is sometimes called – for good reason – the ‘book of signs.’
+Below is a rough translation and some initial notes regarding John 2:1-11, the Revised Common Lectionary gospel reading for the second Sunday after Epiphany.
+The first twelve chapters of John’s gospel are sometimes called – for good reason – the ‘book of signs.’
 I suspect it could be called – for equally good reasons – the ‘book of hours.’
 Both terms come into play in this story.

 1 Καὶ τῇ ἡμέρᾳ τῇ τρίτῃ γάμος ἐγένετο ἐν Κανὰ τῆς Γαλιλαίας, καὶ ἦν ἡ μήτηρ τοῦ Ἰησοῦ ἐκεῖ: